vEnhance/dotfiles/venueQ/README.md

 The basic premise is the following.
 You are, say, a teacher, and you have some [crummy website written by obviously-not-a-programmer](https://github.com/vEnhance/otis-web) where students are submitting their work.
-This means you have a batch of tasks that you want to do for each submissions, which are all pretty straightforward: maybe you want to read each file, email a few short comments to the student, choose what the student should work on next, and log it into a website.
+This means you have a batch of tasks that you want to do for each submission, which are all pretty straightforward: maybe you want to read each file, email a few short comments to the student, choose what the student should work on next, and log it into a website.